This article has been updated since its initial publication on 13 June.

 So, who is left in the contest and what are their positions on international development and humanitarian assistance?

-Way ahead with 114 votes and considered the bookies favourite to be the next PM, the former London Mayor and foreign secretary recently suggested that DFID should be subsumed into the Foreign Office.
+Way ahead with 126 votes (adding 12 to the first round tally) and considered the bookies favourite to be the next PM, the former London Mayor and foreign secretary recently suggested that DFID should be subsumed into the Foreign Office.
 “If ‘Global Britain’ is going to achieve its full and massive potential then we must bring back DFID to the FCO,” he told the Financial Times in an interview in January.
 He also backed the Henry Jackson Society’s report that called for the international definitions of aid spending to be scrapped, something that Bond commented on at the time.
 He also recently called for UK aid to be spent tackling the “environmental problems of the world.”
-That said, he is yet to launch any formal policy on aid, and very recently the former development secretary, Andrew Mitchell, went on the BBC Today Programme to say that he is now supporting Johnson after receiving reassurance that he "will stand by 0.7".
+That said, he is yet to launch any formal policy on aid, and very recently the former development secretary, Andrew Mitchell, went on the BBC Today Programme to say that he is now supporting Johnson after receiving reassurance that he “will stand by 0.7”.

 Dominic Raab – 27 votes after the first round

-In fourth place with 27 votes, Raab is still considered a front runner in the contest.
 Very recently the former Brexit secretary used a quick-fire round on The Andrew Marr Show to say “yes” to the 0.7% target.
 However, in an older interview, Raab said that as PM he would look to cut government waste and, to do so, he “could bring the Department for International Trade and the Department for International Development back into the Foreign Office.”

 Matt Hancock – 20 votes after the first round